Background pattern

 Comparison

-HRT and Other Disorders
+HRT and other disorders

-Other Medications and Estradiol Meriestra
+Other medications and Estradiol Meriestra

 Some medications may reduce the effectiveness of Estradiol Meriestra.
 This may result in irregular bleeding.
 This can occur with the following medications:

-• antituberculosis medications (rifampicin, rifabutin),
+• medications for tuberculosis (rifampicin, rifabutin),

-• antiviral medications (nevirapine, efavirenz, ritonavir, nelfinavir),
+• anti-infective medications (nevirapine, efavirenz, ritonavir, nelfinavir),

 • herbal preparations containing St. John's Wort (Hypericum perforatum),